Britain Resorts to a Wild, Populist Christmas Election to Settle Brexit

 Lawmakers from his own party, most of whom are far more moderate, frankly do not believe him.
 Many of them fear they are about to lose their seats.

-Veteran Labour politician Barry Sheerman blamed Corbyn’s hard Left advisors for the decision to back a Christmas election.
+Veteran Labour politician Barry Sheerman blamed Corbyn’s hard-left advisers for the decision to back a Christmas election.
 “Sheer madness to hold a General Election in December & on Boris Johnson’s agenda!” he wrote on Twitter.
 “A clear majority of our Shadow cabinet were against a December election yesterday but Jeremy Corbyn has been persuaded to override them.”

 The election offers the British electorate the chance to halt Brexit by voting in Labour who pledge to hold a second referendum, but many arch-Remainers were disappointed on Tuesday fearing that the Conservatives will win the election.